stefanprodan/eks-hpa-profile/README.md

 note that only the pods deployed in the `demo` namespace with a `scheduler: fargate` label will be running as Fargate tasks.

 ### Create a GitHub repository

+To configure HPA for Fargate you'll be using an eksctl GitOps [profile](https://eksctl.io/gitops-quickstart/setup-gitops/).
+A Profile allows you to create a specific Kubernetes application platform tailored for a specific use case.

 Create a GitHub [repository](https://github.com/new) and clone it locally.
 Replace `GH_USER/GH_REPO` value with your GitHub username and new repo.